dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 through out the middle east and other adjacent areas.
-Especially in Judeo-Christian traditions, the shepherd forms the basis of a partial pattern language, whereby the shepherd and the sheep in his flock become signs that can be used to figuratively convey meaning that simple words cannot.
+Especially in Judeo-Christian traditions, the shepherd forms the basis of a partial pattern language, whereby the shepherd and the sheep in his flock become signs used to figuratively convey meaning that simple words cannot.
 Using metaphor enables the belief system to tightly couple itself to the core of the minds of followers in a way that pure rationalism and logic cannot.

 The symbol of the shepherd is one that was universally recognized by everyone during the time of the Buddha and Jesus.
-As a sign with wide penetration, it is one which whose....

-The shepherd was a humble role in society, where one person was entrusted with ensuring the safety and vitality of a flock.
+As a widely-recognized sign, the shepherd was a humble role in society, where one person was entrusted with ensuring the safety and vitality of a flock.
 I imagine that, in most cases, this livestock was an asset that belonged to someone else.
-(TODO: ???)

 A shepherd might operate differently in various regions, but many aspects of their responsibilities and livelihood that were shared by